Loading

 Terminology Flag

 Applicant submitted as “warehouse.”
-Ordinance §312 defines any facility with >15 truck docks per 100,000 SFas a “distribution center / truck terminal” — a prohibited use in C-3.
+Ordinance §312 defines any facility with >15 truck docks per 100,000 SF as a “distribution center / truck terminal” — a prohibited use in C-3.

 Why This Keeps Happening